Medication Search: PDP-Hydrocodone

 What form(s) does this medication come in?

 Each mL of red-cherry-flavoured syrup contains 1 mg of hydrocodone bitartrate.
-Nonmedicinal ingredients: artificial cherry flavor, caramel colour, FD&C Red No. 2 Aluminum Lake, methylparaben, propylparaben, purified water, sorbitol, and sucrose.
+Nonmedicinal ingredients: artificial cherry flavor, caramel colour, FD&C Red No. 2 Aluminum Lake, hydrochloric acid, methylparaben, propylparaben, purified water, sorbitol, and sucrose.

 How should I use this medication?